For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 The medical students' clinical skills videos are maintained in a database over their four years of medical school, enabling them to observe their performance and improvement over time.
 Faculty members review these videotapes with students to provide feedback on their clinical development.

-Recent computerization and installation of advanced audiovisual equipment has made the CEAC one of the most sophisticated facilities of its kind in the world.
+Computerization and installation of advanced audiovisual equipment has made the CEACs the most sophisticated facilities of their kind in the world.
 The patient and trainee activity checklists are computerized, thus providing timely, valuable feedback with printed score reports, often within an hour.

 Using Standardized Patients

-Standardized patients are volunteers who are specially trained to act as patients.
+Standardized patients are part-time employees who are specially trained to act as patients.
 They serve as a resource for teaching and evaluating clinical skills, including physical examination, communications, history-taking, patient counseling and patient education.
-Each standardized patient is given a specific medical complaint or role, and is taught how to give a medical history and to undergo a physical examination.
+Each standardized patient is given a specific medical complaint or role and is taught how to give a medical history and to undergo a physical examination.
 Some of the symptoms and physical findings of these "patients" are real, while others are simulated.

 A professional trainer and faculty members prepare standardized patients for their roles.
-Standardized patients are able to assist in both teaching and evaluation of students.
+Standardized patients can assist in both teaching and evaluation of students.
 They are also trained to provide constructive feedback regarding the completeness and style of the "doctor-patient" encounter.

 Using standardized patients also provides an opportunity to create simulations of duties that are difficult to handle, such as notifying the family when a patient dies or coping with an angry patient.
 This practice helps prepare trainees for real-life events, without adverse consequences for themselves or the patient.